paldhous/ucb/2018/dataviz/md/class11.md

 ![](./img/class11_11.jpg)

 Remember from week 10 that we need to use a formula to convert the `mag` values for earthquake magnitude into the amount of shaking each caused.
-So click with `Radius` highighted, click `Use a formula` and fill in as follows:
+So with `Radius` highighted, click `Use a formula` and fill in as follows:

 ![](./img/class11_12.jpg)